 Home Renovation Design Center Checklist

 After selecting a design-build contractor to manage your remodel project in northern New Jersey, you can expect to have at least a couple meetings at the firm's design center or showroom to start reviewing your design options.
-During your first showroom meeting, it’s important to ask the right questions so you can better get to know your remodeling team and vice versa.
+During your first showroom meeting or virtual consultation, it’s important to ask the right questions so you can better get to know your remodeling team and vice versa.
 Here is a brief home design checklist with topics to discuss and questions to ask during your showroom meeting:

 1. Are We on the Same Page in Terms of My Priorities for the Home Remodel?